 Life can be joyous, exhilarating and breathtaking.
 However, it is also unpredictable.
-Challenges arise, we make wrong decisions, difficulties get hurled our way.
+Challenges arise, we make poor decisions, difficulties get hurled our way.
 A part of life is to dislike some of it.
 You might have married the wrong person, and now you loathe your time together.
 Maybe you were hit by an economic crisis and cannot make ends meet.
-You could be chronically overworked, not having the time to do anything else.
+You may hate your job or have a terrible work life balance.
 Sometimes it seems only logical to hate your life.

 CONNECT_300X250_EN.gif